leveris133t/API-docs/deposits/deposits.md

 - [Change primary currency](#change-primary-currency)
 - [Activate/deactivate currency components](#activate-deactivate-currency-components)

-### Get balances
+#### Get balances
 Retrieve the balance for each currency component by calling `/deposit-products/{idProduct}/!getBalance`.

-### Exchange money
+#### Exchange money
 To exchange money between currency components call `/deposit-products/{idProduct}/currency-exchanges`.

-### Share account information
+#### Share account information
 To send user account information via email call `/deposit-products/{idProduct}/!emailAccountInfo`.

-### Change primary currency
+#### Change primary currency
 To change the primary currency component call `/deposit-products/{idProduct}/currencyPriorities`.
 The desired primary current should have the highest priority.

-### Activate/deactivate currency components
+#### Activate/deactivate currency components
 A currency component can be activated by calling `/deposit-products/{idProduct}/!activateCurrency` and deactivated by calling `/deposit-products/{idProduct}/!deactivateCurrency`.

 In order to deactivate a currency component, it **must** have zero balance and not be the primary currency.

 The ability to activate or deactivate currency components also depends on the configuration of the specific deposit product.

-## How to manage Transactions
+### How to manage Transactions

 The service allows a customer to retrieve and search all their transactions.
 They also have the ability to update some transaction data i.e add a note etc.

 The platform supports *automatic currency conversion* with incoming/outgoing transactions.

-This can occur when an account has insufficient funds when making an outgoing payment, or an incoming payment is in a currency that is not supported by that account.
+This can occur when an account has insufficient funds when:
+* Making an outgoing payment or
+* An incoming payment is in a currency that is not supported by that account

 Thus, a single transaction can contain multiple sub currency conversions and fees.

 As a result, there are two types of transactions:
 - **RequiredTransaction**: Represents the "payment order" being carried out.
 Includes fees and any necessary auto conversions between currency components to satisfy a payment order.
-A required transaction can contain multiple *transactions(processedTransactions)*.
+A required transaction can contain multiple *transactions(processedTransactions)*
 - **Transaction(processedTransaction)**: Represents a single transaction i.e a currency conversion or fee.
-For every transaction there is one *RequiredTransaction*.
+For every transaction there is one *RequiredTransaction*

 Transaction statuses:
 - *`RESERVED`*: transaction reserved by a card processor.